aleph-im/aleph-sdk-python/README.md

 The SDK supports signatures using [app-ethereum](https://github.com/LedgerHQ/app-ethereum), the Ethereum app for the Ledger hardware wallets.

 This has been tested successfully on Linux (amd64).
 Let us know if it works for you on other operating systems.

 Using a Ledger device on Linux requires root access or the setup of udev rules.

+Unlocking the device is required before using the relevant SDK functions.

 ### Debian / Ubuntu